Three Bricks to Consolidate Watermarks for Large Language Models

 \subsection{New Non-Asymptotical Statistical Tests}

-The Gaussian assumption about the $Z$-tests breaks down for short texts.
-Here are non-asymptotical tests for both methods.
-They reduce the gap between empirical and theoretical FPR, especially for low FPR values as shown in Fig.~\ref{fig:fpr-emp}.
+The Gaussian assumption of $Z$-tests breaks down for short or repetitive texts.
+Here are non-asymptotical tests for both methods that reduce the gap between empirical and theoretical FPR, especially at low FPR values as shown in Fig.~\ref{fig:fpr-emp}.